 With that said, be careful about how frequently you consume these drinks.
 While all of them contain some added sugar to feed the fermentation process, certain brands contain more than others.
 It’s okay to drink kombucha occasionally, but be sure to moderate your consumption.

-There you have it, folks — the drinks that are paleo-friendly, sometimes-paleo, and not so much.
+So what drinks are allowed on paleo?
+There you have it, folks — the paleo-friendly drinks, sometimes paleo, and not so much.
 We know that starting a new diet and lifestyle can be hard and sometimes confusing, but knowing what you can drink shouldn’t have to be.